|

 including the turnouts, are handlaid in code 83 blackened rail.
 The scenery in

+this picture shows a section of the river as it winds around the mountain.
 Part of the river includes the canal and the locks that existed in an earlier

 age.
 Several of the canal barges are also shown and can be seen in operation.